 Bai Mu Dan White Peony King (白牡丹) is a classic white tea sourced directly from our producer in Fuding, Fujian Province.
 It is grown in a fully organic tea garden at an altitude of 800-900m.
 This tea has a variably-sized and coloured leaf that is plucked using the ‘two leaves and one bud’ standard of leaf picking.
 The leaves produce a soft flavour with full, complex notes.
-This particular batch was picked in April 2017, after which it was matured for 1.5 years to balance and develop the flavours.
+This particular batch was picked in April 2021.

 Bai Mu Dan White Peony King is made from a Fuding Da Bai (福鼎大白 – Fuding Large White) white tea cultivar.
 This is the same cultivar that is used to make the famous and highly regarded Yin Zhen Silver Needle white tea from Fuding.
 Unlike the Yin Zhen, which utilises only the buds or the tips of the tea plant, this Bai Mu Dan White Peony King mostly consists of one bud plus the top two leaves of the plant, hand picked during the picking process.
 The inclusion of the top leaves in addition to the buds results in a slightly stronger and more pronounced flavour when compared to other pure bud white teas.
 For many tea drinkers this characteristically stronger taste that is fuller and fruitier is very much an attraction of a Bai Mu Dan style of white tea.